openebs-archive/openebs-docs/docs/installation.md

-In the **custom installation mode**, you can achieve the following advanced configurations
+In the **custom installation mode**, you can achieve the following advanced configurations.

 - Choose a set of nodes for OpenEBS control plane pods
 - Choose a set of nodes for OpenEBS storage pool